nathamanath/blog/articles/time-ago-in-words.md

 tldr: 'Time ago in words is a thing to do browser side.
 Theres is ruby and javascript code to achieve this at the bottom.'

+OK, so this is my first proper blog article, so please be nice!

-So, when putting this blog together I came across the issue of time ago in words.
-When in Rails, active support gives us `time_ago_in_words`.
-This is convenient, and looks great, but now you just made your entire page un-cachable.
+So, when putting this blog together I came across the issue of time ago in words... again.
+When in Rails, ActionView::Helpers::DateHelper gives us `time_ago_in_words`.

-This is an issue, now your site is slower and more hungry.
+This is convenient, and looks great, but using this in a view would make your entire page [un-cachable](https://www.youtube.com/watch?v=07So_lJQyqw)!

-Whenever possible I want to avoid generating a view, we can achieve this here by not generating a new time ago in words string each time someone visits my site.
+Whenever possible, to keep things fast I want to avoid re-generating a view, I can achieve this here by not generating a new time ago in words string each time someone visits my site.

-But I want to say how long ago something was, and cant work it out by my self!

-So to keep your site fast, and to let everyone know how long ago you did whatever you have done, you can do the following...
+So to keep my site fast, and to let everyone know how long ago I did whatever it is that I have done, I can do the following...

-* In your view present the date in question,
+* In the view present the date in question as a time stamp,
 * Use javascript to convert this to a time ago in words string.

+## The solution

 I want to do as much of the work server side as possible to keep my javascript simple.

-A brief play in irb and in the browsers console shows me that the simplest route to this is
+A brief play in irb and in the browsers console shows me that the simplest route to this is as follows:

 ```ruby
   # Time to js parsable string